Tight Underwear Is Not Healthy – Here’s Why

 Moreover, tight-fitting underwear exerts continuous pressure on blood vessels, lymphatic drainage, and nerves, which can affect both circulation and sensation.

-• For men, this can lead to reduced sperm quality and testicular overheating.
+For men: This can lead to reduced sperm quality and testicular overheating.

-1. Reduced Blood Circulation
+Reduced Blood Circulation

-2. Testicular Overheating and Reduced Fertility (Men)
+Testicular Overheating and Fertility Concerns (Men)

 • Lower sperm count and motility